5 Best Places to Camp in Buffalo National River (Upper District)

 Steel Creek Campground during the winter.

 Known for the iconic bluffs surrounding the campground, Steel Creek Campground has great proximity to some epic hiking trails, one of the main park service offices, and a fun watering hole with a rope swing.
-There is also a take-out area to launch watercraft.
-The night sky here is incredible.

 From Jasper, AR, Steel Creek Campground is roughly 25-30 minutes away.